WouterKlein/plant-humanities/docs/cinnamon/README.md

 [^ref19]: Daniela Bleichmar, “Botanical Conquistadors: The Promises and Challenges of Imperial Botany in the Hispanic Enlightenment”, in: Yota Batsaki, Sarah Burke Cahalan and Anatole Tchikine (eds.), _The Botany of Empire in the Long Eighteenth Century_ (Washington, D.C.: Dumbarton Oaks Research Library and Collection 2016) 35-60; and Matthew James Crawford, _The Andean Wonder Drug: Cinchona Bark and Imperial Science in the Spanish Atlantic 1630-1800_ (Pittsburgh: University of Pittsburgh Press 2016) 76-77.

-[^ref20]: Neil Safier, “Fruitless Botany: Joseph de Jussieu's South American Odyssey”, in: James Delbourgo and Nicholas Dew (eds.), _Science and Empire in the Atlantic World_ (New York: Routledge 2008) 203-224.
+[^ref20]: Neil Safier, “Fruitless Botany: Joseph de Jussieu’s South American Odyssey”, in: James Delbourgo and Nicholas Dew (eds.), _Science and Empire in the Atlantic World_ (New York: Routledge 2008) 203-224.

-[^ref21]: Catherine E. Burdick, “Patagonian Cinnamon and Pepper: Blending Geography in Alonso de Ovalle's _Tabula Geographica Regni Chile_ (1646)”, _Imago Mundi_, 66:2 (2014) 196-212.
+[^ref21]: Catherine E. Burdick, “Patagonian Cinnamon and Pepper: Blending Geography in Alonso de Ovalle’s _Tabula Geographica Regni Chile_ (1646)”, _Imago Mundi_, 66:2 (2014) 196-212.

 [^ref22]: Jonathan I. Israel, _Dutch Primacy in World Trade, 1585-1740_ (Oxford: Clarendon Press 1989) 251-252.
 The estimate comes from Jacques Savary des Bruslons, _Dictionnaire universel de commerce_ of 1723.
 The Real Sociedad Económica de Madrid calculated in 1780 that 600.000 pounds of Dutch cinnamon were consumed by Spanish America each year.
 See Daniela Bleichmar, _Visible Empire: Botanical Expeditions and Visible Culture in the Hispanic Enlightenment_ (Chicago and London: University of Chicago Press 2012) 132.

-[^ref23]: Irene Fattacciu, “The Resilience and Boomerang Effect of Chocolate: A Product's Globalization and Commodification”, in: Bethany Aram and Bartolomé Yun-Casalilla (eds.), _Global Goods and the Spanish Empire, 1492-1824: Circulation, Resistance and Diversity_ (Houndmills and Basingstoke: Palgrave Macmillan 2014) 255-273.
+[^ref23]: Irene Fattacciu, “The Resilience and Boomerang Effect of Chocolate: A Product’s Globalization and Commodification”, in: Bethany Aram and Bartolomé Yun-Casalilla (eds.), _Global Goods and the Spanish Empire, 1492-1824: Circulation, Resistance and Diversity_ (Houndmills and Basingstoke: Palgrave Macmillan 2014) 255-273.

 [^ref24]: Francisco Mallari, S.J., “The Mindanao Cinnamon”, _Philippine Quarterly of Culture and Society_, 2:4 (1974) 190-194; and Russell K. Skowronek, “Cinnamon, Ceramics, and Silks: Tracking the Manila Galleon Trade in the Creation of the World Economy”, in: Chunming Wu (ed.), _Early Navigation in the Asia-Pacific Region: A Maritime Archaeological Perspective_ (Singapore: Springer Science+Business Media 2016) 59-74.